trislett/ProArt-P16-Fedora-KDE-Plasma/README.md

 # ProArt-P16-Fedora-KDE-Plasma
-Issues/fixes getting linux to work on the Asus ProArt P16
+Issues/Fixes Getting Linux to Work on the ASUS ProArt P16

 Following the steps below, nearly every feature works out of the box on Fedora KDE Plasma 42.
-I haven’t done extensive battery‐life testing yet.
+I haven’t done extensive battery-life testing yet.
 The primary issues were related to the graphics.
-However, HDR output functions flawlessly, HDMI output works without any issues, and the hybrid GPU switching is supported.
+However, HDR output functions flawlessly, HDMI output works without any issues, and hybrid GPU switching is supported.
 Overall, the ProArt P16 is an excellent Linux device with very few compromises.

 Warning: A lot of this is from my bash history.
-I will try to make is as reproducible as possible.
+I will try to make it as reproducible as possible.

 Of course, run sudo dnf update when necessary.

-1. Give up on trying to install arch, and install install Fedora KDE Plasma.
-I couldn't get the graphics to display properly no matter what kernel I used.
-I was able to get past the black screen, but that's about it.
+1. Give up on trying to install Arch, and install Fedora KDE Plasma.
+I couldn't get the graphics to display properly, no matter what kernel I used.
+I was able to get past the black screen, but that was about it.

 2. Installing asusctl and supergfxctl